 Another relevant concern is that while digital imaging is formulated upon a trichromatic theory (red, green, and blue), human vision is not.

-The common model of human vision is predicated upon an “Opponent Color Process” that is functionally distinguishable from the classic trichromatic theory; the above graphic exhibits an obvious juxtaposition of red v. blue, and green v. yellow.
+The common model of human vision is predicated upon an “Opponent Color Process” that is functionally distinguishable from the classic trichromatic theory; the above graphic exhibits an obvious juxtaposition of blue v. yellow, and green v. red.
 This diversity is not without material consequences in the digital and computer science realms.

 Spatial and temporal parameters are just as complex as colorimetric concerns.
 If you’d like to test those waters buy a book on “The Visual Process” and look into Receptive Fields, Lateral Inhibition, and Phototransduction.